AxxDragon/carbon_data_managing/documentation.md

 Ultimately, while the code may not be groundbreaking, the project demonstrates my ability to independently learn and apply modern technologies to solve a real-world problem.
 I was intentional about using industry-standard tools, not just because they were required or recommended by the assignment, but because their popularity ensures stability, community support, and relevance for future professional projects.

+Edit:
+After submitting the initial version by the April 10th deadline, I dedicated approximately 16 additional hours to completing comprehensive backend and frontend test suites.
+This effort included implementing full coverage for critical routes, refining fixtures, and establishing reusable frontend test utilities.
+These enhancements were essential to ensure the application's robustness and maintainability.
+While there are always possible improvements that could be made, at this point the project is in a state that I am satisfyed with the result.

 ---